zericli090725/dfs-maze-generation/README.md

 ## Purpose

-This project was created to practice implementing graph traversal algorithms visually and to better understand how Depth-First Search and backtracking can be applied to procedural maze generation.
+This project was created to practice implementing graph traversal algorithms visually and to better understand how **Depth-First Search** and **backtracking** can be applied to procedural maze generation.

-It also serves as a visual demonstration of how a stack can be used to implement backtracking without relying on recursive function calls.
+It also demonstrates how a stack can implement backtracking without relying on recursive function calls, while providing configurable visualization and image-export features for exploring the generated results.

 ## License